gevhaz/hugo-theme-notrack/README.md

     ```

     In the case of archive, you may also need to set the layout to
-    archive in `_index.md`'s front matter: `layout: archives`.
+    archives in `_index.md`'s front matter: `layout: archives`.

 For those of you who do the third step, there is an option available to
-remove the buttons with links to the archive (if it is defined, see step
+remove the buttons with links to the archive (if you have an archives
-3), tags and category pages from the top of the blog list page.
-Just set
+page, see step 3), tags and category pages from the top of the blog list
-the follwing in your site `config`:
+page.
+Just set the following in your site `config`:

 ```
 params: